 But hey, where there are challenges, there is immense opportunity for progress.
-For all of their concerning growth, cities are ideal testing labs for innovation: the little things and big things that make a commuter’s life more bearable; a resident’s experience more meaningful.
+For all of their concerning growth, cities are ideal testing labs for innovation: discovering the little things and big things that make a commuter’s life more bearable; a visitor's experience more meaningful.

 This is where companies like Sidewalk Labs and Intersection step in.
 They are teams of urbanists and technologists working together with cities to develop ubiquitous connectivity.
 Connecting millions of people to the Internet, or “the basic right of modern life.”
 Connecting transportation networks in more effective ways.
 Connecting low-income city residents to new models of integrated health care.
 The list goes on.

-The next several segments will be used to profile some of these companies, and to explore the idea of innovation in the urban landscape.
+We'll be profiling some of these companies in the coming segments to explore the idea of innovation in the urban landscape.

 Sneak preview?
 There’s something in it for everyone: residents, developers, companies, and most notably as you’ll see, advertisers.